NunoDuarte/python_projects/README.md

-# python
-A Collection of Diversified Python Projects
+# A Collection of Diversified Python Projects